TritonDataCenter/sdc-heartbeater-agent/README.md

 ## Overview

-SDC Heartbeater Agent is the compute node health service running on all compute nodes.
-It periodically emits to AMQP an object containing health status information for the server on which it's run.
+SDC Heartbeater Agent is the resources status service running on all compute nodes.
+It periodically emits to AMQP an object containing current usage information on cores, memory and disk for the instances and images of a server on which the service is run.

 ## Development